NaverCloudTrustServices/PolicyDocument/docs/cpcps_1.0.5.md

 ### 7.1.2.7.1 Subscriber Certificate Types

 There are four types of Subscriber Certificates that may be issued, which vary based on the amount of Subject Information that is included.
-Each of these certificate types shares a common profile, with three exceptions:
-1. The subject name fields that may occur
-2. How those fields are validated
-3. The contents of the `certificatePolicies` extension
+Each of these certificate types shares a common profile, with three exceptions: the subject name fields that may occur, how those fields are validated, and the contents of the certificatePolicies extension.

 | Type                   | Description                         |
 |------------------------|-------------------------------------|